Panonim/qbwrapper/README.md

 LOG_RETENTION_DAYS: 3     # 0 for purge-on-restart
 LOG_DIR: /app/logs        # Where docker should save your logs
 DEBUG: true               # Logs level
+LISTEN_PORT: "9911".      # Port on which qBW should listen internally
 ```

 ## Environment Variables